 CPT Code 99091

-Collection and interpretation of physiologic data (e.g., ECG, blood pressure, glucose monitoring) digitally stored and/or transmitted by the patient and/or caregiver to the physician or other qualified health care professional, qualified by education, training, licensure/regulation (when applicable) requiring a minimum of 30 minutes of time.
+The 2026 CPT Code Manual describes 99091 as the following: CPT code 99091 ($37)* – Collection and interpretation of physiologic data (e.g., ECG, blood pressure, glucose monitoring) digitally stored and/or transmitted by the patient and/or caregiver to the physician or other qualified health care professional, qualified by education, training, licensure/regulation (when applicable) requiring a minimum of 30 minutes of time.

 Key Requirements for Billing CPT Code 99091

-- Patient consent must be documented in the patient’s medical record.
-As of January 1, 2021, this can be obtained at the time of the service;
+- Patient consent must be documented in the patient’s medical record (as of January 1, 2021, this can be obtained at the time of the service).

-- Review, interpretation, and response to data must be conducted by the billing practitioner (a physician or qualified healthcare professional (“QHCP”)).
+- Review, interpretation, and response to data must be conducted by the billing practitioner (a physician or qualified healthcare professional [“QHCP”]).

 Remote Physiologic Monitoring Codes

-Remote monitoring of physiologic parameter(s) (e.g., weight, blood pressure, pulse oximetry, respiratory flow rate), initial; set-up and patient education on use of equipment.
+CPT code 99453 ($20)* Remote monitoring of physiologic parameter(s) (e.g., weight, blood pressure, pulse oximetry, respiratory flow rate), initial; set-up and patient education on use of equipment.

 Key Requirements for Billing CPT Codes 99453, 99454, 99457, & 99458